 The project will preferably be undertaken in an applied setting and will be related to the techniques and practices used in the applied research skills subject.
-It will allow examination of a specific area of interest depending on the knowledge, skills and analytical accomplishment gained in the master's course.
+It will allow examination of a specific area of interest utilising the knowledge, skills and analytical accomplishment gained in the Master's course.

-79811 TAXATION MODULE (6cp)
+79811 TAXATION MODULE

-Incorporates the topics which are specified in the study guidelines issued by the Institute of Chartered Accountants in Australia for candidates who are undertaking the professional year examination.
+Covers the topics which are specified in the study guidelines issued by the Institute of Chartered Accountants in Australia for candidates who are undertaking the professional year examination.